The groups $G$ satisfying a functional equation $f(xk) = xf(x)$ for some $k \in G$: Many -groups are -groups

 \begin{proof} Since $G$ is a direct product of $p$-groups (Remark~\ref{pgroupssufficient}), and each of these is a $J$-group by Theorem~\ref{T7}(b), the result follows from Lemma~\ref{L-directproduct}. \end{proof}

-If $G$ has exponent $p$, then we already know $G$ is a $J$-group (Lemma \ref{L8}), but now we can say more about witnesses.
+If $G$ has odd exponent $p$, then we already know $G$ is a $J$-group by Corollary \ref{L8}, but now we can say more about witnesses.
 As all non-trivial elements are big, and all non-trivial $\gamma_i(G)$ have exponent $p$, we get the following corollary.

-\begin{corollary} Let $G$ be a $p$-group of exponent $p$ and of nilpotency class~$c$. \begin{enumerate}[{\rm (a)}] \item If $p$ is larger than $2c-1$, then $\W(G)=G\setminus\{1\}$. \item If $p^2$ is larger than $2c-1$, then $\gamma_c(G)\setminus\{1\}\subseteq\W(G)$. \end{enumerate} \end{corollary}
+\begin{corollary} Let $G$ be a $p$-group of exponent $p>2$ and of nilpotency class~$c$. \begin{enumerate}[{\rm (a)}] \item If $p$ is larger than $2c-1$, then $\W(G)=G\setminus\{1\}$. \item If $p^2$ is larger than $2c-1$, then $\gamma_c(G)\setminus\{1\}\subseteq\W(G)$. \end{enumerate} \end{corollary}